Note: A newer and more up-to-date version of this article can be found here.

-Caring for your spa is really no different than taking care of your pool, except everything happens faster.
+Caring for your spa or hot tub is really no different than taking care of your pool, except everything happens faster.
 There are some changes, but ultimately if you follow the same general guidelines your spa will be just as clean and clear as your pool.

 One of the main differences is bromine is commonly used to sanitize a spa instead of chlorine.
 This is because bromine holds up better under heat and will therefore be a more effective sanitizer over time.
 The most common application of bromine for spas is tablets in a floater which need to be refilled on a regular basis.
 Bromine is more expensive than chlorine, so while it may be more effective, spa owners who use bromine will be paying more.